international employment law firm alliance L&E Global

 An employee is entitled to a negotiation meeting with the employer, but only if the employee has been notified within two weeks after the dismissal.
 The employee can accept or challenge the termination decision within eight weeks from the conclusion of negotiations, or if a negotiation meeting was not held, within eight weeks from the date when notice of dismissal was received.

-If the employee challenges the notice of termination, the employee will be entitled to remain in his or her position until a court has settled the case, provided that the employee has finished his or her trial period.
+If the employee challenges the notice of dismissal, the employee will be entitled to remain in his or her position until a court has settled the case, provided that the employee has finished his or her trial period.
 This, in worst-case scenario, may take two to three years.
 During this period, the employee has the right to keep working as usual and to keep receiving a salary as usual.

 Whistleblower Laws